joesan/plant-simulator/README.md

 These instructions below will get you a copy of the project up and running on your local machine for development and testing purposes.

-See [deployment](#Deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites

 ```